 Upon enrollment in a course, students at Bluffton become accountable for all the requirements of the course.
 Thus, they are directly responsible to each instructor for all required work in each course, including work missed because of absence.
 The instructor is responsible for informing students at the beginning of each course of the course requirements, including the class attendance policy.

 Bluffton University defines a credit hour as a unit of measure that gives value to the level of instruction, academic rigor, time requirements, and fulfillment of learning objectives for a course taken at the university.
-Basically, it is a proxy measure of student learning as defined by the fulfillment of learning objectives reasonably judged to require at least 37.5 clock hours per credit hour.
+Basically, it is a proxy measure of student learning as defined by the fulfillment of learning objectives reasonably judged to require at least 12.5 clock hours per credit hour or 37.5 clock hours for a 3 credit hour course.
 Bluffton offers courses with a variety of learning formats and delivery modes.
 The following guidelines help define the average minimal time commitment required for one credit hour: